konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 ```

 Run the installer script in the terminal - this might take a moment
 depending on the speed of your internet connection.
-Durint the
+During the
 installation process you will be asked several questions.
 Instead of
-`your_username` the username you have chosen before will be displayed.
+`your_username` the username you have chosen before during the
+installation of Ububntu will be displayed.

 ```
 $ bash Anaconda3-5.0.1-Linux-x86_64.sh